Patrick14Trani/MOTW-Character-Creator/Characters/HolyHunters/Rain.md

 Has become friends with [[Natalie]], [[Nova]], and [[Maxine]].

-His father died to a [[Dragon]] and he stole that dragons egg to teach it a lesson.
+His father died to a [[Dragon]] and he stole that dragons egg in vengence.
+The quest was quite epic.